usrini1215/dataAnalytics/README.md

 # excel-challenge
-Data Analytics Projects
-This is a copy of all of Usha Chari's work on Data Analytics
+This is a copy of the excel challenge as part of the Data Analytics Bootcmap